slamora/brackets-wiki/Troubleshooting.md

 ## <a name="livedev"> </a>Live Development Isn't Working

-### Live Development Only Works With CSS Content
+### Live Development Workflow with CSS, HTML, and JavaScript
+Currently, Live Development works differently for different types of files:
+* For CSS, your changes are applied in the browser immediately as you type, without reloading the page.
+* For HTML and JavaScript, when you save your changes, the page is reloaded to reflect your changes.
-The Live Development feature only works with CSS content at the moment.
-We will be adding Live Development support for HTML and JavaScript content in the near future.
-For now you have to save the files in order to see your changes in HMTL and JavaScript content.
+We plan to add as-you-type Live Development support for HTML and JavaScript content in the near future.

 ### Install Chrome For Multiple User Accounts (Windows Only)
-If you get this error ``An error occurred when launching the browser. (error 2)`` when doing live preview, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.
+If you get the error ``An error occurred when launching the browser. (error 2)`` when doing Live Development, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.

 ### Restart Your Computer
 If you keep getting errors when trying to launch Chrome, or if you keep getting prompted to restart Chrome, try rebooting your machine.
 Rebooting has resolved many odd issues with Live Development.